miguelazue/SP500-Direction-Prediction-News-Sentiment-Topic/README.md

 ## Usage

-Different steps of the thesis can  be replicated.
-Data preparation, Sentiment Analysis, Topic Modelling and/or classification models.
+The different steps of the thesis can be replicated, including data preparation, sentiment analysis, topic modeling, and/or classification models.
 To replicate the results of the thesis, follow these steps:

 1. Install the required dependencies listed in `requirements.txt` and the utility script `A_ThesisFunctions.py`
-2. Download the data relevant to the code to be executed from the /Data folder
+2. Download the relevant data from the `/Data` directory.
-3. Run the code adjusting the desired parameters or path to store the results.
+3. Run the desired code corresponding to the step you want to replicate.
+You may need to adjust the code with desired parameters or modify the paths to read the data and store the results.
-4. Explore the obtained results.
+4. Explore the obtained results to analyze the findings of the replicated steps.

 ## Code Overview
 This repository contains multiple scripts, each serving a specific purpose in the analysis pipeline.
 Here's a brief overview of each set of scripts: